 - 1. Confirm with the patient that the consultation will only be able to discuss symptomatic urgent eye care needs and ensure that the patient happy to proceed on this basis. - 2.
 Complete full online consultation, which will likely include (but is not limited to) capturing patient details, presenting symptoms and recent history, current medication, current health and past ocular history. - 3.
 If appropriate, use video-conferencing facility to permit a gross external examination of the eye (as far as practicable).
-Technical guidance on utilisation of Video consultation can be found on the PES website; www.primaryeyecare.co.uk - 4.
+Technical guidance on utilisation of Video consultation can be found on the PES website; www.primaryeyecare.co.uk. - 4.
 Analyse findings and discuss and share the working diagnosis with the patient. - 5.
 Where available, it might be necessary to seek advice and guidance from an ophthalmologist / optometrist with higher qualifications, who will be able to support with decision making relating to both diagnosis and the establishment of an appropriate management plan. - 6.
-Discuss and agree a management plan with the patient which may include self-care advice, therapeutic recommendation, face to face consultation (identifying the optical practice hub with the appropriate equipment and practitioner available), or urgent referral to the Hospital Eye Services as per local protocols.
+Discuss and agree a management plan with the patient which may include self-care advice, therapeutic recommendation, face-to-face consultation (identifying the optical practice hub with the appropriate equipment and practitioner available), or urgent referral to the Hospital Eye Services as per local protocols.
 Verify patient's understanding of management plan. - 7.
-If a face to face appointment is offered, as much clinical detail as possible will be gathered during the remote consultation to minimise the face to face contact time. - 8.
-The appointment will be booked with an Optometrist with the appropriate level of qualification and equipment and/ or access to ophthalmology A&G to help ensure the patient is fully managed within the service. - 9.
-Where a 'virtual care and management plan' or 'self-care' plan has been agreed, a follow-up consultation may be arranged with the patient where appropriate and required.

-- 10. Provide patient information by SMS, email and/or post, to support the individual management plan.
-This will include information on how to contact the service and/or other services if the condition fails to improve. - 11.
-Ensure that the patient's clinical records are completed/updated as appropriate and update the patients GP and original referrer by email / post (A copy should be offered to the patient).
+If a face-to-face appointment is offered as an outcome to an initial remote telemedicine consultation the patient should be seen within 24 hours or 5 working days from the telemedicine assessment based on clinical need. - 8.
+If a face-to-face appointment is offered, as much clinical detail as possible will be gathered during the remote consultation (where applicable) to minimise the face-to-face contact time. - 9.
+The appointment will be booked with an optometrist with the appropriate level of qualification and equipment and/ or access to ophthalmology A&G to help ensure the patient is fully managed within the service. - 10.
+Where a 'virtual care and management plan' or 'self-care' plan has been agreed, a follow-up consultation may be arranged with the patient where appropriate and required. - 11.
+Provide patient information by SMS, email and/or post, to support the individual management plan.
+This will include information on how to contact the service and/or other services if the condition fails to improve. - 12.
+Ensure that the patient's clinical records are completed/updated as appropriate and update the patients GP and original referrer by email / post (a copy should be offered to the patient).

-Face to Face Consultation
+Face-to-Face Consultation